MariamWaell/task3/README.md

 •	A constant pointer is used for returning constant strings and arrays from functions.

-3. Functions arguments and return types:-
+3.Functions arguments and return types:-

 •	Used to make the return type or arguments of a function as const.

 Ex:

 ~~~cpp